People have been fascinated with visiting the Terracotta Army since the figures were discovered by rural Chinese farmers digging a well, in 1974.

 Every single one of the 10,000 warriors has a different facial expression.

-The horses: Even if you’re not a ‘horsey’ person, the magnificent terracotta horses will make a huge impression on you.
-It’s awe-inspiring to see the incredible detail on the horses hundreds of years after they were created.
+Even if you’re not a “horsey” person, the magnificent terracotta horses will make an impression on you.
+It’s awe-inspiring to see the incredible detail on the horses’ faces hundreds of years after they were created.

-The exhibition of Bronze Chariots
+3. The Exhibition of Bronze Chariots

 How long should you spend at the Terracotta Warriors Museum?

-The Best Visit Itinerary
+The Best Itinerary for Visiting the Terracotta Army

-While most guides and guide books suggest that you visit Pit 1, then Pits 2 and 3, followed by the Exhibition Hall, it’s better to start with the Exhibition Hall, then visit the pits in reverse order starting with the smallest pit (Pit 3) and saving the massive Pit 1 for last.
+While most guides and guide books suggest that you visit Pit 1, then Pits 2 and 3, followed by the Exhibition Hall, it’s better to start with the Exhibition Hall, then visit the pits in reverse order – start with the smallest pit (Pit 3) and saving the biggest area – Pit 1 for last.

-The Exhibition Hall of the Bronze Chariots
+1. The Exhibition Hall of the Bronze Chariots

 Smaller than the excavation pits, this area can get very crowded, so it’s well worth arriving early and making this your first visit.

-Pit number 2
+3. Pit number 2

-Archaeologists consider this pit to be the most complete, despite still being only one sixth excavated so far.
-It contains all the types of terracotta warriors found to date, including infantry, cavalry, chariot warriors and archers.
+Archaeologists consider this pit to be the most complete, despite still being only one-sixth excavated so far.
+It contains all the types of terracotta warriors found to date, including infantry, cavalry, chariot warriors, and archers.
 It will be keeping archaeologists busy for decades to come!

 It’s believed that this pit contains over 80 war chariots, 1,300 terracotta warriors and horses, and many thousands of bronze weapons.

 4. Pit number 1 – 6,000 soldiers and horses

 The Unsolved Mysteries of the Emperor’s Tomb

-Things to Avoid When Visiting the Terracotta Army
+What to Avoid When Visiting the Terracotta Army

 The Refreshment Outlets